bladshed/project-2-vuejs/README.md

 1) Business problem solving
    * can not find an efficient way to look for an outfit to wear on the internet
    * search engine is too broad and choices are not focused according to user preference
-   * no reviews to show to the users
+   * no place to share and see other people's reviews (as fashion is heavily dependent on trend so opinions and reviews are very important for them)

 2) What was the solution
    * to have a repository of fashion wear suggestion for yuppies and students on the go